maxriek/3D-Microbe-Tracking/README.md

 ### Usage

-Set in line 15 the path of the file.
-Adjust in line 26 the FOW according to the used optics.
+In line `8`, set the variable `centers_max_z` to the path to the 3D track npy-file, which will be plotted.

 ## DBSCAN